PowerDNS/pdns_recursor-ansible/README.md

 If targeting only a specific platform (e.g. Debian) it's not needed to provide other platform (e.g. yum) repositories informations.

+    pdns_rec_install_epel: True

+By default the role installs also the EPEL repository.
+EPEL is needed to satisfy some PowerDNS Recursor dependencies like `protobuf`.
+If these dependencies are included into other repositories already configured in the host or in the custom `pdns_rec_install_epel`, override this variable to `False` to skip EPEL installation.

     pdns_rec_user: pdns   # pdns-recursor on CentOS/RHEL
     pdns_rec_group: pdns  # pdns-recursor on CentOS/RHEL